eolementhe/guide/guide.md

 You can notify the status of your workflow to other users with the recipient email feature.

-Recipient email appear in Pause and Delivery block.
+Recipient email appears in Pause and Delivery block.

 ![workflow-recipient-email](images/workflow-recipient-email.png)

-The  recipient email allows users added to had the same follow-up as the owner of the workflows (monitoring, notifications, email ...).
+The  recipient email allows users added to have the same follow-up as the owner of the workflows (monitoring, notifications, email ...).

-Your own email adress is automatically add in recipient email list.
+Your own email address is automatically added in the recipient email list.

- You can search all users on platform and if user doesn't exist you can add it by writing his email address in the search bar and pressing enter.
-And you can supress an existing email from list by clicking in the red trash button.
+ You can search all users on the platform and if the user doesn't exist you can add him by writing his email address in the search bar and pressing `Enter`.
+You can suppress an existing email from list by clicking in the red trash button.

 </details>

 <details>
-  <summary><b>Good practices for collaborate in a workflow.</b></summary>
+  <summary><b>Good practices for collaborative workflow.</b></summary>

-If you want to create collaborative workflows.
-Some good practices must be respected.
+If you want to create collaborative workflows, some good practices must be respected.

 The easiest way is to use the pause block.
-At each pause all users in email recipient will have access to the file generated from the previous block.
+At each pause all users in the email recipient list will have access to the file generated from the previous block.

-Thus all user in recipient will receive an email giving them access to the file generated from the previous block.
-In addition, they will see the workflow in the monitoring view and edit the file in library file.
-They will also be able to continue or stop the workflow in monitoring view.
+Thus all users in recipient list will receive an email giving them access to the file generated from the previous block.
+In addition, they will see the workflow in the monitoring view and  will be allow to edit the file library .
+They will also be able to continue or stop the workflow in the monitoring view.

 Let's take a simple example:

 A user starts a translation workflow.
-However, several translators must access the file in order to be able to correct it.
+However, several translators must access to the file in order to be able to modify it.
 We create the following workflow:

 ![workflow-collaborative-subtitle](images/workflow-collaborative-subtitle.png)

-Once the workflow is paused.
-Users in recipient email of the pause block receive the file from previous block (here a speech to text block).
-So they will just have to correct the subtitles file `.srt`.
-Once the corrections have been made, one of the users will simply have to continue the pause and the workflow will resume its execution with the corrected subtitle file.
+Once the workflow is paused, users in the recipient email list will be notified by email.
+They will receive the link to connect to the file library and to check the result of the previous block (here a Speech to text block).
+In this example they will just have to correct the subtitles file `.srt`.
+Once the corrections have been made, one of the users can simply  click on `Validate file and continue workflow`to make the workflow continue or click on `Stop workflow for this file` to abort the execution of the workflow (in `File library`on the file paused).

 </details>